lifeandscience/readme/sites/wordpress-experimonth.md

 ## Database ##

 This Wordpress instance uses the 'experimonth' MySQL database hosted by [db1](../vms/db1.html).
+The Mint install uses the 'mint_experimonth' MySQL database hosted by [db1](../vms/db1.html).